ElizabethNW/PowerCamp_MS1/README.md

 - [GitPod](https://www.gitpod.io) - IDE used to code the project.

-- [Visual Studio Code for Windows](https://code.visualstudio.com/) - IDE used to code the project.
+- [Visual Studio Code for Windows](https://code.visualstudio.com/) - IDE used to initially code the project.

 - [GitHub](https://github.com/) - GitHub is used to store the project's code after being pushed from Git.

-- [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Photoshop was used to resize the pictures.

-- [Adobe Express](https://express.adobe.com/) - online service used to create logo.

 - [Audioeye.com](https://www.audioeye.com/color-contrast-checker) - used to analyse contrast.